torch2424/wasm-by-example/examples/importing-javascript-functions-into-webassembly/importing-javascript-functions-into-webassembly.assemblyscript.en-us.md

 ## Overview

 When you are instantiating Wasm modules, you are able to pass in an [`importObject`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiateStreaming).
 This `importObject` can be used to call host (Javascript) functions within Wasm!
-In this example, we will do a simple console.log, which is called within Wasm:
+In this example, we will import and implement a simple console.log, which is called within Wasm:

 ---